 At the core of Livingston village is its Kirk, built in 1732 to replace an earlier chapel dating back to 1150 but destroyed by Cromwell's troops in 1650.
 Nearby is the Livingston Inn, also dating back to the 1700s.
 This was built as a coaching inn on the main Edinburgh to Glasgow route, one of a number providing fresh horses for the coaches and refreshments for the passengers.
 By 1780 these enabled the "Edinburgh to Glasgow Flyer" to complete the 50 mile journey between the two cities in a little over 24 hours!

-Another of the town's older buildings has fared less well: Howden House now stands forlorn and disused, which is a particular shame as it dominates the approach to the fine and recently extended Howden Park Centre.
-An even more striking derelict site is to be found at Bangour Village Hospital, on the north side of Livingston.
+Another of the town's older buildings has returned from the brink of dereliction in recent years.
+Howden House has been restored to residential use, which is particularly important as it dominates the approach to the fine Howden Park Centre.
+The story remains much less happy for the extensive derelict site at Bangour Village Hospital, on the north side of Livingston.